 - Work with InCHIP’s Research Training and Development Team to submit an external grant application within 18-24 months of funding.

-- Full proposals will be considered starting on September 14, 2020.
-Applications will be received on a rolling basis until all available funds are awarded.
+- Applications will be received on a rolling basis until all available funds are awarded.

 - Funding decisions will be made within one month of applying.